AstrobioMike/NASA-GeneLab-working/Metagenomics/Illumina/GL-DPPD-7107.md

 |HUMAnN3|`humann --version`|[https://huttenhower.sph.harvard.edu/humann3/](https://huttenhower.sph.harvard.edu/humann3/)|
 |MetaPhlAn3|`metaphlan --version`|[https://github.com/biobakery/MetaPhlAn/tree/3.0](https://github.com/biobakery/MetaPhlAn/tree/3.0)|

->**\*** Exact versions utilized for a given dataset are available along with the processing code for each specific dataset (this is due to how the system may need to be updated regularly).
+>**\*** Exact versions utilized for a given dataset are available along with the processing commands for each specific dataset (this is due to how the system may need to be updated regularly).

 ---

-# General processing overview with example code
+# General processing overview with example commands

-> Exact processing code for specific datasets is available in the [GLDS_Processing_Scripts](GLDS_Processing_Scripts) sub-directory of this repository, as well as being provided with their processed data in the [GeneLab Data Systems (GLDS) repository](https://genelab-data.ndc.nasa.gov/genelab/projects).
+> Exact processing commands for specific datasets is available in the [GLDS_Processing_Scripts](GLDS_Processing_Scripts) sub-directory of this repository, as well as being provided with their processed data in the [GeneLab Data Systems (GLDS) repository](https://genelab-data.ndc.nasa.gov/genelab/projects).

 ## Pre-processing
 ### 1. Raw Data QC